arch111arch/fire-water-and-ice-game/README.md

 ## Credits

 - The site www.w3schools.com was a very good source for inspiration and help with many topics.
 [WC3 Schools]https://www.w3schools.com/
-- Several solutions came about by doing the excercises in Code Institute.
+- Several solutions came about by doing the excercises on Code Institute.
 - Inspiration came from a large number of forum-threads and articles, but no code was copied, only used as a way to solve a problem along the way.

 ### Content